Schille/Schille.github.io/content/projects/campervan.md

 I planned the interieur using [TinkerCAD](https://tinkercad.com).
 With a set of 3D models drawn in this CAD ("computer-aided design") tool, I was able to create a (well, not very) precise plan of the inside of the van.
 {{ resize_image(path="img/bob/bob-tinkercad1.png", width=300, height=200, op="fill", float="right") }}
-Using a 3D paper prototype of the planned layout, I was able to confirm our assumptions and make the necessary tradeoffs.
+With a 3D paper prototype of the planned layout, I was able to confirm our assumptions and make the necessary tradeoffs.
 For example, we wanted to sleep on an almost standard-sized (1.40 m x 2 m) bed.
 That's why we had to plan a slide-out bed construction to sleep parallel to the walls.

 {{ resize_image(path="img/bob/bob-paper.jpg", width=800, height=550, op="fill") }}